khadija-urmi/new-bistro-boss2-client/README.md

 ## New Packages Used

 ### @tanstack/react-query
 - **Description:** @tanstack/react-query is a powerful data-fetching library for React applications.
 It simplifies server state management by providing hooks for fetching, caching, synchronizing, and updating server state in your React components.
-With built-in support for background refetching, caching, and more, it enhances the developer experience and improves application performance.
+With built-in support for background refetching, caching, & more, it enhances the developer experience and improves application performance.

 ## What We Did Today